 5. Contact Local Universities

 Recent college graduates don’t waste time capitalizing on entry-level opportunities.
-Rather than browsing job websites, however, they prefer to take the first offer that seems exciting and different.
+However, rather than browsing job websites, they prefer to take the first offer that seems exciting and different.

 For example, lots of students find jobs through their professors.
 Thus, you could contact professors at local colleges and ask them to tell their classes about the open position.
 The school’s employee directory will tell you which professors teach the courses that bear the most relevance to your industry.